ruggiero/clustep/README.md

 ## Installation

-All the scripts can be executed without installation or compilation, except for clustep.py, which uses a custom Cython library that has to be compiled.
+This code doesn't need to be installed, but a custom Cython library which is included has to be compiled.
 For that, just cd to /cluster and type 'make'.
 A new file, named optimized_funcions.so, will be created, and then clustep.py will be ready for execution.

 ## Usage

-### clustep.py
+You can run `python clustep.py --help` to see the message below.

     usage: clustep.py [-h] [--gas-core] [--dm-core] [--no-dm] [--no-gas] [-o init.dat]